Norwich City Profile

 This prompted the dismissal of coach Bryan Gunn, with Paul Lambert coming in.
 This was an astute move as Lambert guided Norwich to promotion.

 There was real momentum with Norwich now and Lambert made it back-to-back promotions by finishing second in the Championship in the 2010/11 season.
 They finished 12th in the top flight in their subsequent campaign, but Lambert resigned towards the end of the season and was replaced by Chris Hughton.

 Hughton guided Norwich to Premier League survival for the second season, finishing 11th in the league, but their third straight Premier League campaign ended in disappointment as they finished 18th and were relegated.
 Hughton was dismissed.

 Another promotion and relegation followed, with this pattern enduring to this day.

 In 2017, the club appointed German coach Daniel Farke, who became the club's first non-British manager in their history.

 Norwich won the Championship in 2018/19 but were subsequently relegated from the Premier League.
 This was the fifth time they had been relegated from the Premier League, a record.
-Undeterred, they then won promotion in the 2020/21 season and will be looking to stay in the top flight this time around.
+Undeterred, they then gained promotion in the 2020/21 season, again by winning the title.

-Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby.
-The head-to-head record is very evenly matched as Norwich have won 41 times, Ipswich 40 times and the two sides have drawn 22 times.
+Norwich's main rivals are Ipswich Town, with the two sides playing in the East Anglian Derby, or the Old Farm Derby as some have dubbed it.

 Their first match-up came in September 1946 when Ipswich ran out 5-0 winners.
 In fact, Norwich did not beat Ipswich until the fourth time of asking in 1948, winning 2-1.